moov-io/watchman/docs/network.md

 # Network access

 Watchman is not designed to be served directly on the internet.
-Run it on a private network, or put a reverse proxy / API gateway in front of it.
+Run it on a private network, or put a reverse proxy / API gateway with allowed paths in front of it.
 Authentication, ACLs, and rate limiting belong at the edge of the deployment, not inside Watchman.

 ## HTTP API (`BindAddress`)